 I went on a hunt for an alternative.

-In my search, I found some that were all-natural but cost way more than I wanted to spend.
+In my search, I found some that was all-natural but cost way more than I wanted to spend.

 It was apparent that making laundry soap was my best option.